mgbmix/mgbmix/content/GAME CONCEPTS/Game Concepts.md

 -mgbmix- has many [[Game Mechanics|game mechanics]] and systems in play over the course of a game.
+Read below to grasp the fundamental concepts.

 ## Narrative Score